tensorturtle/classy-sort-yolov5/README.md

 ## License

-ClassySORT is released under the GPL License to promote the open use of the tracker and future improvements.
+ClassySORT is released under the GPL License version 3 to promote the open use of the tracker and future improvements.

-## Visual Identity
-ClassySORT theme color: 019973